-On injection sites, we have invested to convert part of the production machines from hydraulic presses to electric presses that consume less energy and that automatically switch to standby mode.
-123 tons of CO2eq. and 2 000 MWh have been saved by this action.
+On plastic injection sites, we have invested to convert part of the production machines from hydraulic presses to electric presses that consume less energy and that automatically switch to standby mode.
+123 tons of CO2eq. and 2 000 MWh will be saved by this action during the life span of this project.
 It is our intention to continue the efforts to convert to more energy-efficient machines.

 Furthermore, several DIAM sites (France, China, USA...) installed low consumption lights (LED) in the production areas with significant decreases in electricity consumption whilst maintaining or improving the workshop lighting environment for workers.
-By this action, we reduced our consumption by 77MWh and we avoided about 50 tons of CO2eq..
+By this action, we will reduce our consumption by 77MWh and we will avoid about 50 tons of CO{2eq}. by the end of this project.